mmatongo/HP-450G5-Hackintosh/README.md

 - WiFi
 - Bluetooth
 - Touchpad
 - Volume control
 - Keyboard
-- Screen brightness
+- Screen brightness - (Use MonitorControl app to use brightness control)
 - Screen resolution
 - iServices (SMBIOS dependant).

 ## WHAT DOES NOT WORK
 - Airdrop
 - Airplay
+- Bluetooth